Instructional materials for online courses

 • Is there sufficient interactivity and engagement?

 Instructors and/or instructional designers should cast a wide net and aim for various materials to include in their courses.
-At the same time, they should be deliberate with these choices so that the course has the appropriate combination of instructional materials.
+At the same time, they should ensure that the course has the appropriate combination of instructional materials.
 Below are just a few categories of instructional content to include in an online course.

 Note: Select the plus sign or headings to reveal additional content.